YifanWu1993/final_project/README.md

 -----

-### Email Feature
+### ['P_emaildomain'] Feature
-Handle the Nonsense value and transfer them in some value in order to make computer to read it:
+- Handle the Nonsense value and transfer them in some value in order to make computer to read it:

 - Python script for your analysis:/final%20project.py
 - Results figure/saved file:/FIGURE